Two Kooks » ALL RECIPES » Dessert Recipes » Chocolate Toffee With Hazelnuts

 Recipe Notes

-Make Ahead: The chocolate toffee can be stored in an airtight container or ziploc bag for a few weeks - or in the freezer for longer.
+• Store: The chocolate toffee can be stored in an airtight container or ziploc bag for a week at room temperature or 2 weeks in the fridge.

-Nutrition values are estimates for one piece (of 30).
+Nutrition values are estimates for one toffee piece (of 30).

 Nutrition